FDio/csit/docs/report/introduction/test_scenarios_overview.rst

    cover vNIC-to-vNIC vNIC-to-nestedVM-to-vNIC forwarding topologies.
    Scapy is used as a traffic generator.

-..
-    #. **Honeycomb Functional**: Honeycomb functional tests are executed in
-       virtual FD.io testbeds, focusing on Honeycomb management and programming functionality of VPP.
-Tests cover a range of CRUD operations executed against VPP.

 All CSIT test data included in this report is auto- generated from :abbr:`RF (Robot Framework)` :file:`output.xml` files produced by :abbr:`LF (Linux Foundation)` FD.io Jenkins jobs executed